-A departmental store is a distribution store with sales floor area of varying size, usually engaged in retailing an extensive assortment of consumer goods that are departmentalised by gender, age or lifestyle, through self-service or with sales assistance, generally under one common store management.
-A departmental store may include a supermarket of not more than 2,000 square meters.
+A departmental store is a distribution store with sales floor areas of varying sizes, usually engaged in retailing an extensive assortment of consumer goods that are departmentalised by gender, age, or lifestyle, through self-service or with sales assistance, generally under one common store management.
+A departmental store may include a supermarket of not more than 2,000 square metres.